 Our top award for the best hiking/mountaineering crampons goes to Camp USA’s Stalker.
 This incredible chromoly steel crampon system can be bound to nearly any type of boot.
 In an instant, you can transform ordinary outdoor footwear into technical boots that are fit for steep slopes of ice and snow.

 The Stalker’s durable foundation serves as an incredibly secure system for mountain travel.
 There are even built-in CC4U wear indicators on the sides of each crampon.
-With a clear replacement marker, you’ll never have to question the longevity of your Stalker crampons.
+With a clear replacement marker, you’ll never have to question the longevity of this model.
 The Stalker’s fixed horizontal front points provide hikers with impressive stability.

 The crampon’s bindings are made from thermoplastic heel and toe harnesses and durable nylon bindings.
 The bindings come in an assortment of colors, making it easy to coordinate them with an ice pick or other outdoor accessories. `